 with NASA and DARPA and various universities, are currently researching

-per second.
-Currently the fastest is the U.S. Department of Energy "Sequoia" Supercomputer, operating at 16.32 petaflops per second.
+Currently the fastest in the world is the Chinese Sunway TaihuLight Supercomputer, operating at 124.5 petaflops per second.

 such as the Josephson junctions associated with superconductors, will be necessary to achieve

 the next level of processing speeds.
-TRW researchers (now Northrop Grumman) have
+These Josephson junctions

 are incorporated into field-effect transistors which then

 become part of the logic circuits within the processors.
 Recently it was demonstrated at the Weizmann Institute in Israel that the tiny magnetic

 fields that penetrate Type 2 superconductors can be used for storing and retrieving digital information.
 It is, however, not a foregone conclusion that computers